Stem Cell Procedure

 Isolation of stem cells from Bone Marrow

 In a clean room, stem cells will be separated from other unwanted mature blood cells and plasma.
 The processing of samples will be done as per cGMP standards under sterile conditions.
 Utmost care will be taken to make sure that stem cells do not get contaminated by any kind of infections.
+Post processing all samples will be tested for quality and quantity of stem cells.

 Adipose Tissue Derived Adult Stem Cells Extraction

 One of our operating surgeon/cosmetic surgeons will extract an adipose tissue from an area of the body, which is generally pre-umbilical area; where sufficient amount of fat is available.
 Once the location is confirmed, a patient will be asked to lie in a supine position.
 He will be given a local anaesthesia.
-A 60 CC cannula is inserted under
+A 60 CC cannula is inserted under subcutaneous layer and approximately 100 CC adipose tissue is collected.
+Once the aspiration is complete, the sample will be immediately transferred to the clean room for further processing.

 More detailed information on the adipose Tissue collection procedure is available in the Adipose Tissue Informed Consent document (PDF file)